 HandBrake is a free, open source, and multi-platform video transcoder tool that can be used to convert videos of any format to modern, and widely supported codecs.
-It works well on popular operating systems, including GNU/Linux, Mac OS X, and Microsoft Windows.
+It supports popular operating systems, including GNU/Linux, Mac OS X, and Microsoft Windows.
 Believe me or not, Handbrake helped me to encode a video of size 1.7 GB shot from a Canon Camera (.mov file) to just 50 MB (.mp4 format).
-In this tutorial, I will explain how to encode high quality movies and videos using Handbrake application on Linux operating systems.
+It is a quite powerful transcoder.
+In this tutorial, we will learn how to encode high quality movies and videos using Handbrake application on Linux.

 Table of Contents